-- When the transaction, irrespective of the place of execution, results in the direct or indirect amount in Mexico equivalent to more than 18 million times the minimum general daily wage applicable in Mexico City (MGDW), \$1,211,220,000 Pesos - 2.
-When the transaction or a series of transactions imply an aggregate of 35% or more of the assets or shares of an economic agent, whose annual assets in Mexico or annual sales which originated in Mexico, are equal to more than 18 million times the MGDW, \$1,211,220,000 Pesos. - 3.
-When the transaction or a series of transactions imply an aggregation in Mexico of assets or paid-in capital which amount to more than the equivalent of 8.4 million times the MGDW, \$565,236,000 Pesos, and two or more economic agents participate, whose assets or annual sales volume in Mexico on an individual or aggregate basis are equal to more than 48 million times the MGDW, \$3,229,920,000 Pesos.
+- 1. When the transaction, irrespective of the place of execution, results in the direct or indirect amount in Mexico equivalent to more than 18 million times the minimum general daily wage applicable in Mexico City ("MGDW"); approximately \$1,440,720,000 pesos. - 2.
+When the transaction or a series of transactions imply an aggregate of 35% or more of the assets or shares of an economic agent, whose annual assets in Mexico or annual sales which originated in Mexico, are equal to more than 18 million times the MGDW; approximately \$1,440,720,000 pesos. - 3.
+When the transaction or a series of transactions imply an aggregation in Mexico of assets or paid-in capital which amount to more than the equivalent of 8.4 million times the MGDW; approximately \$672,336,000 pesos, and two or more economic agents participate, whose assets or annual sales volume in Mexico on an individual or aggregate basis are equal to more than 48 million times the MGDW; approximately \$3,841,920,000 pesos.

-For reference purposes, as of 25 August 2014, the foreign exchange rate is \$13.13 Pesos per US dollar, as quoted by Mexico's Central Bank on the Official Gazette of the Federation (Diario Oficial de la Federación) and the MGDW is \$67.29 Pesos.
+For reference purposes, as of 1 September 2017, the foreign exchange rate is \$17.81 pesos per US dollar, as quoted by Mexico's Central Bank in the Official Gazette of the Federation (Diario Oficial de la Federación), and the MGDW is \$80.04 pesos.